SuperSpunz/pokefirered/README.md

 This is mostly their code, with some minor tweaks to get it working the way I wanted.

-Once you get the running shoes from Oak's Aide at Route 3, set BUTTON MODE to LR, then press R to enable/disable Auto-Run.
+Once you get the running shoes from Oak's Aide at Route 3, set BUTTON MODE to LR or L=A, then press R to enable/disable Auto-Run.
 Holding B while Auto-Run is enabled will set the player back to walking speed.

 # Pokémon FireRed and LeafGreen